hpcleuven/VscDocumentation/source/globus/sharing.rst

 Later, you can reach this page as follows:

-- Go to the 'collections' tab on your right.
+- Go to the 'collections' tab on your left.
 - Go to the subtab 'Administered by you' and click on your guest collection.
 - Click on your guest collection's name.
 - Go to the subtab 'permissions'